 - 1) Clothing should not expose any of the 4 B's, breasts, bellies, backs and butts.
 Clothing is expected to be clean and in good repair with no undergarments visible. - 2) Skirts and shorts should be no shorter than half way between the knee and the inseam.
 A good rule is that they should extend past the fingertips when arms are held at the side. - 3) Halter tops or spaghetti strap tank tops are not appropriate for school.
 Tank tops are not acceptable for boys.
 Shoulder straps must be a minimum of 8 cm. in width so that much of the shoulder is covered. - 4) Clothes carrying messages, whether written or in picture form, that are profane, demeaning, or in poor taste (by our standards) are not appropriate.
-Any clothing that promotes/advertises prohibited substances such as drugs or alcohol in any form are prohibited.
-Some examples of prohibited and acceptable clothing are provided below.
+Language or pictures involving drugs, alcohol, weapons or violence are prohibited.

-Students in violation of the above will be asked to change or arrange to have other clothing brought to school.
-We recognize and respect the wide variance in taste and acceptability that is part of our society outside of the school, but within the school we feel that it is our responsibility to balance individual freedom with the influence this may have on others in the school.
+As fashion trends change regularly, school staff reserve the right to decide about the appropriateness of any student attire at school.
+Students in violation of our dress regulations will be asked to change or arrange to have other clothing brought to school.
+We recognize and respect the wide variance in taste and acceptability that is part of our society outside of the school, but within the school we feel that it is our responsibility to balance individual freedom with our goal to maintain a culture that respects our Catholic/Christian values and morals.
 Please take into consideration that we can have students between the ages of 11 and 15.
 Upon entering the school, students must remove all headwear.
 Hats and jackets are to be left in lockers during instructional times.
 Hats worn to classes will be stored in the office and returned at the end of the day (or longer in the case of repeats).
 Students will face consequences for repeat offences.
 A good rule of thumb regarding clothing is if you are not sure whether it would meet dress regulations please do not wear it.